Vacation Safety School

 - Traffic Safety

-During the week, the children are fingerprinted, participate in a bicycle rodeo, and may receive a visit from McGruff, the Crime Dog.
+During the week, the children are fingerprinted, participate in a bicycle rodeo, and take photos in a police Tahoe vehicle.

 Many community agencies participate in Vacation Safety School training.
 The City of Plano Public Safety Communications reviews the correct usage of the emergency 9-1-1 telephone system.
-The Plano Fire Department gives a tour of a fire station, displays a fire engine, conducts Fire Safety House training and presents the “Fire Clowns” in an entertaining show.
-The City of Plano Crossing Guards review the correct way to cross the street within a school zone.
-Other classes include First Aid for Children, Poison Awareness, Electrical Safety, and Water Safety.
+The Plano Fire Department gives a tour of a fire station, displays a fire engine, teaches the importance of making a fire escape plan, and presents the “Fire Safety Clowns” in an entertaining show.
+The City of Plano Crossing Guards reviews the correct way to cross the street within a school zone.
+Other classes include First Aid for Children, Poison Awareness, and Water Safety.

-Dallas Area Rapid Transit provides a bus ride and a ride on a light rail train to reinforce proper boarding and other safety concerns.
+Dallas Area Rapid Transit provides a bus ride and a ride on a light-rail train to reinforce proper boarding and other safety concerns.
 Mark-9 Search and Rescue dogs finish the week with a presentation on their services and allow the children to greet their dogs.
-At the graduation ceremony, each child receives a Vacation Safety School t-shirt and a graduation certificate.
+At the graduation ceremony, each child receives a Vacation Safety School tee-shirt and a graduation certificate.

 Program Dates & Information